transistorfet/computie/68k-SBC/README.md

 A simple single board computer using a Motorola 68000 CPU, which can connect to a host computer via USB/TTL-Serial.
 It has a bus for connecting a supervisor arduino or expansion devices, but it can operate standalone using the onboard UARTs.
 It has 64kB of onboard EEPROM, 1MB of onboard SRAM, and a 68681 Dual UART chip with GPIO.
-The GPIO not used for the serial ports is wired to 4 general purpose LEDs and 2 general purpose buttons.
+Some of the GPIO pins are wired to 4 general purpose LEDs and 2 general purpose buttons.

 [68k Board Schematics](https://github.com/transistorfet/computie/raw/master/68k-SBC/68kBoard/68kBoard.pdf)